Mattgaudet/Elevator-Simulation/README.md

   - `TestElevator.java`: Tests the functionality of the elevator class.
   - `TestElevatorSubsystem.java`: Tests the functionality of the elevator subsystem.
   - `TestFloor.java`: Tests the functionality of the floor class.
+  - `TestFaults.java`: Tests for handling various faults in the elevator system, including BAD_REQUEST, DEATH, DOOR_NOT_CLOSE, DOOR_NOT_OPEN, and timeout faults.

 ## Contributing - Group 7 (Lab A1)
 - Ali Abdollahian (101229396)